Pradumnasaraf/DevOps/docs/bash-scripting/introduction.md

 ### Functions

-We can create functions in bash.
-The syntax is:
+We can create functions in Bash like this:

 ```bash
 #!/bin/bash